2i2c-org/team-compass/administration/reimburse.md

 1. Go to [the Ramp inbox](https://app.ramp.com/inbox).
 This should list any items that need action from you or others.
 2. If it is empty, then there's nothing to do!
 3. If it has items for Review, click on each one and follow the prompts to include any important missing information.

+## Send receipts to Ramp via e-mail

+Ramp has the ability to **automatically scan receipts via e-mail and attach them to purchases**.
+This can drastically speed up the process of approving recurring transactions.

+- Make a purchase with our Ramp.com card.
+- Use an e-mail that is attached to our ramp.com account.
+- Receive an e-mail with a receipt (e.g. as an attached PDF, or in-line text).
+- Forward the e-mail to `receipts@ramp.com`.

+Ramp should scan the e-mail and automatically attach the receipt to the proper expense.